 For larger teams, you may need to restrict access to items according to departments, locations, and designation of employees.
 This is where our Advanced Access Control settings come into play.
 To learn more about setting up advanced access control, click here.

 There are three ways to restrict access to users under Advanced Access Control i.e. by groups, by locations and by both groups and locations (see image below).
-These can be enabled from Settings → Company Settings → Policy → Access Control → Choose ‘Advanced’ → Select one under ‘How do you want to restrict access’.
+These can be enabled from Settings → Company Settings → Policy → Access Control → Choose ‘Advanced’ → Go to ‘How do you want to restrict access’.

 We’ll discuss restricting user access ‘By groups’ and ‘By groups & locations’ below: